When an organization’s words do not match action, who is to blame?

 Ever been around a company with printed materials that talk of putting people first, but do not provide flexible schedules or project opportunity for staff development?
 Ever been around a company committed to diversity as long as no one offers a contrarian view?

 What does a child of 5, or even 2, do when a parent does not follow through?
 They ignore you.
 They break you down with tantrums or arguments and do as they see fit without fear of your follow through.

 People, at every age, are insightful, quick to see words not followed with action or commitment are hot air.
 Organizations who hang core value posters without backing up all aspects of those values risk an organization that tunes out and turns off.

 Who is to blame for the company that promotes teamwork, but does not allow an environment of dialogue?
 Organizations are social networks.
 They take their cue from the organization leaders.
 Leadership without follow-through will impact values, behaviors, and norms more then any print propaganda or speech.

-Return on Involvement reveals itself as an overwhelming failure, do you just search for a new, pithy slogan?
+A leader invests in people and there must shift thinking of ROI: from Return on Investment to Return on Involvement.
+If Return on Involvement reveals itself as an overwhelming failure, do you just search for a new, pithy slogan?